astronomer/docs/astro/upgrade-runtime.md

 ##### Upgrade directly to Astro Runtime 8.1

 Astro Runtime 8.0 introduced a number of bugs and dependency conflicts which were subsequently fixed in Runtime 8.1.
-As a result, Astro Runtime 8.0 is not available in the Cloud UI and no longer supported by Astronomer.
+As a result, Astro Runtime 8.0 is not available in the Astro UI and no longer supported by Astronomer.
 To use Airflow 2.6, upgrade directly to Runtime 8.1.

 ##### Package dependency conflicts